semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

 ## View and manage findings

-After your scan is complete, you can view your findings in Semgrep Cloud Platform.
+After your scan completes, you can view your findings in Semgrep Cloud Platform.

 ![Screenshot of Dashboard](/img/dashboard-view.png "Screenshot of Dashboard")